 Autohypnosis is a popular form of mental health self help.
 It is often referred to as self hypnosis, and/or creative visualization, meditation or dynamic meditation.
-It is often confused with auto suggestion which is also a form of self hypnosis or mind programming.
+Often confused with auto suggestion, it is also a form of self hypnosis or mind programming.

-This particular article hopes to serve as a brief introduction to the practice and give you some guidance on how to experience it for yourself.
+This particular article serves as an introduction to the this segment of mind power techniques, and aims to give you some guidance on how to experience the practice of auto-hypnosis for yourself.

-Because autohypnosis is "hypnosis" performed on yourself, to understand it you must first have an understanding of what hypnosis is; for our purposes we will focus on hypnosis for therapy, or hypnotherapy.
+Because autohypnosis is "hypnosis" performed on yourself, to understand it you must first have an understanding of what hypnosis is.
+For this purpose, we will focus on hypnosis for therapy, or hypnotherapy.

 Quite basically, hypnotherapy is the alleviation of painful or troubling mental processes through therapeutic relaxation techniques.
 Hypno-therapeutic techniques work by focusing your thoughts and relaxing your body.

 These same stages are relevant in self hypnosis as well.
-As Andrew Salter says in his “Three Techniques of Autohypnosis”, “self hypnosis...is the same as the customary sleeping hypnosis except that the trance is induced by the ‘subject’ upon himself and only the ‘subject’ retains complete control of the trance” .
+As Andrew Salter says in his “Three Techniques of Autohypnosis”, the difference between self hypnosis and what is often called "sleeping hypnosis" (i.e. performed by a hypnotherapist) is that "the trance is induced by the ‘subject’ upon himself and only the ‘subject’ retains complete control of the trance” .

 The University of Maryland Medical Center Outlines the following stages of hypnosis: